hazelcast/hazelcast-cpp-client/README.md

 When this configuration is set to true, the client creation won't wait to connect to cluster.
 The client instance will throw an exception for any request, until it connects to the cluster and become ready.

-If it is set to false (the default case), `HazelcastClient(const ClientConfig)` will block until a cluster connection is established and it's ready to use the client instance.
+If it is set to false (the default case), `hazelcast_client(const ClientConfig)` will block until a cluster connection is established and it's ready to use the client instance.

 ### 7.3.4.1 Configuring Client Reconnect Strategy